You get paid $50 and will be entered to win even more cash and prizes every month that the app is installed on your phone.

 Pro tip: You can also do this at work: open up the videos on a new tab, mute the sound of that tab, and get to work!

-5. Get Paid to Review Movies
+4. Get Paid to Write About Movies

 You’ve probably heard of Inbox Dollars before and how you can make money by taking surveys.
 But did you have any idea that you can get paid to watch movie previews?